danmanstx/dannypetersme/_posts/2015-02-09-reset-server-clock-on-mac.markdown

 `sudo ntpdate -u time.apple.com`

-here it is from our actual server
+And here is a screenshot from our actual server.

 ![weird time is weird]({{ site.url }}/assets/time.png)